New York attorney general opens probe of Trump Foundation

 Trump has accused Clinton of being corrupted by donors to the Clinton Foundation global charity founded by her husband, former President Bill Clinton, while she was U.S. secretary of state from 2009 to 2013.

 Clinton has dismissed Trump’s allegation as a political smear.
-There has been no evidence that foreign donors to the foundation obtained favors from the State Department while Clinton headed the agency.
+There has been no evidence that foreign donors to the foundation obtained favours from the State Department while Clinton headed the agency.

 Schneiderman made his remarks when asked on CNN about calls from Democrats in Congress for a federal investigation of a $25,000 donation in 2013 from the Trump Foundation to a political committee supporting Florida's Republican attorney general, Pam Bondi.